bbrzycki/jort/README.md

     [...]
 ```

-For SMS and e-mail notifications, you can enter credentials with the command `jort -i`.
+For SMS text and e-mail notifications, you can enter credentials with the command `jort config`.

 SMS handling is done through Twilio, which offers a [free trial tier](https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work-).
 As of now, `jort` handles notifications locally, so you need to add your own credentials for each service.